asitucmu/ASituPortfolio/finalpt1.md

 ### Data
+My main data source will be my own running data.
+I use a GPS watch to track nearly all of my runs.
+The data has running pace, location description, distance, and elevation.
+There are other attributes that are collected (like maps of the route, splits per mile, cadence), but they cannot be pulled all at once in a single file.
+I will select runs from the larger file and individually pull files for the addiitonal attributes.
+I want to use my own running data to highlight the effects of different training plans and dieting.
 My data sources will include:
 * My own running data collected from my GPS watch.
 Uploaded here:
 * Offical race data from race organizers.
 Sources:
 * Qualitative data
   * Different race plans (Hal Higdon, Runner's World).
-Sources:
+Sources: https://www.halhigdon.com/training/marathon-training/, https://www.runnersworld.com/uk/training/a760108/rws-basic-marathon-schedules-get-you-round/
   * Diet plan for runners.
 Source: https://healthcare.utah.edu/healthfeed/postings/2017/03/marathon-nutrition.php
   * Supplemental tips for running like mental conditioning, tools to plan long runs.
-Sources:
+Sources: https://www.runnersworld.com/training/a20812161/how-to-avoid-hitting-the-wall-while-running/, https://onthegomap.com/#/create

 ### Method and Medium
 I will be using Shorthand to complete my final project.
 It is a new tool that I haven't had hands on experience with yet and I can see myself using this outside of school work.
 My first task is to explore and choose the data I have.
 I'm choosing to do this first because the data need to be cleaned before analyzing and may take some time.
 I have collected years' worth of data on my training runs and around 20 race outcomes (half- and full-marathon).
 I hope to choose data for 2 race outcomes and compare the training plans I used.
 Next, I will develop a chart or graph to visualize the data I am comparing.